FaeInterestingWorld/.github/profile/README.md

 - Misuse of the excuse of doing it 'for your own good' as a away to have power over others
 - Inaction or action that has the downstream effect of autonomy reduction

+Edge-case: In Fae Worlds, even taking revenge or being punitive towards others who have done wrong in the past may also be considered as bad as it is a form of autonomy reduction.
+- If someone is actively reducing the autonomy of others, one is expected to find the best way to stop their actions
+- To avoid grievances, the Interesting World Incentive System will provide compensation for past harms

+As Faes (like humans) cannot have perfect information, any Fae's judgement will be an estimate and open to revision in the future.

 ### Interesting World Incentive System

 By simply rewarding (or disincentivizing) humans who help (or impede) their goal of increasing human autonomy, FAEs can preserve humans autonomy without being too overbearing.